 It’s not just the kids who have to prepare for a new school year – families start early to adjust into the back-to-school routine.
 Here are some bedtime basics to help you get your kids back on a regular sleep schedule:

 - Start soon.
-A week or two before the first day of school begin shifting the time your children wake up in the morning and get in bed at night by 15 minutes every other day.
-If they’re current bedtime is 10:00 PM, get them to bed at 9:45 PM and wake them up 15 minutes earlier, too.
+A week or two before the first day of school, begin shifting the time your children wake up in the morning and get in bed at night by 15 minutes every other day.
+If their current bedtime is 10:00 PM, get them to bed at 9:45 PM and wake them up 15 minutes earlier, too.
 Once you’ve reached a reasonable sleep and wake time, stick to it, even on weekends.
-How Much Sleep Do Kids Need?

 - Cut Caffeine.
 Cut or limit the amount of caffeine (sodas, chocolate, energy drinks, tea) in your child’s diet.
 It is preferable that children don’t consume any caffeine, but if they do, it should occur before lunchtime.